TeamKallikantzaroi/FansoftGameStore/README.md

-#This project serves as best buy game store.
+This project serves as a best buy game store.
-This document gives a basic explanation this Single Page Application works.
+This document gives a basic explanation of how this Single Page Application works.

 Contributers
 ----------